sw3nlab/KHSLiveUSB/README.md

 The KHSLiveUSB image is built on Debian 13 Trixie with Xfce and kernel 6.12 for the AMD64 architecture.

-It is designed for standalone operation on PCs with moderate to high computing power, PCs and mini PCs without SSDs or HDDs, and for operation in conditions with partial or no internet connection, with the ability to locally run lightweight neural network models and establish communication via Reticulum.
+It is designed for standalone operation on PCs with moderate to high computing power, PCs and mini PCs without SSDs or HDDs, and for operation in conditions with partial or no internet connection, with the ability to locally run lightweight neural network models and establish communication via Reticulum and Meshtastic

 Download: HF link https://huggingface.co/cyberunit/KHSLiveUSB